daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 ### Finding Traps

-{{< hint warning >}}
+> [!WARNING]
-Most characters won't notice traps unless actively looking for them; they don't know a trap is in the area until their presence, movement, or action triggers it.
+> Most characters won't notice traps unless actively looking for them; they don't know a trap is in the area until their presence, movement, or action triggers it.
 Characters can passively or actively search for traps if they suspect such dangers are present.
+>

-Passive searching for traps means one character (usually in the front of the group) is carefully checking the area before moving forward.
+> Passive searching for traps means one character (usually in the front of the group) is carefully checking the area before moving forward.
 This means the group moves at about half normal speed, but they get to make a search roll for any traps the GM has in their path.
 Allowing characters to passively search in this way means the players don't have to keep stating over and over that they're looking for traps.
 The drawback for them is that it takes them more time to get anywhere (which means time-based special abilities and cyphers will run out sooner).
+>

-Active searching is used when the characters worry or suspect that there is a trap in the area and want to find it.
+> Active searching is used when the characters worry or suspect that there is a trap in the area and want to find it.
 Active searching takes about one round for each immediate area searched.
 Rather than having the players make separate rolls for each immediate area, the GM should have them make one roll for the entire room; if successful, they find the trap, and if they fail, they don't find it.
 If there is a second trap, the GM can have them make another roll after they've resolved the first trap.
-{{< /hint >}}

 ### Disabling, Damaging, And Bypassing Traps